Grow Healthy Live Aquarium Plants With This Care Guide

-Plants are a vital part of an aquarium when you’re looking for balance and healthy fish.
+Plants are a vital part of an aquarium when you’re looking to keep a balanced and healthy fish tank.
 They also provide shelter and security for fish and make your tank feel more natural leading to fish that are calm and stress-free.

 What are the benefits of having live plants in an aquarium?

 There are many benefits to having live plants in your aquarium that stretch far beyond oxygen and carbon dioxide needs.

 If you’re considering live plants, take a look at these benefits.

 Plants act like a natural filter in your aquarium.
 Unlike filters that hang on the back of your tank, plants are in the trenches of your tank which allows them to absorb waste and other debris within the tank, thus keeping it healthier for your fish.

 Besides absorbing waste, plants also create additional surfaces for beneficial bacteria to grow on.

 No one wants algae in their aquarium.
 The more plants you have in the aquarium, the fewer algae you’re likely to have.